black-hole-group/fermipy-tutorial/pre-requisites.md

 1. Launch Docker in your computer.

-Click on the Docker icon to open the application.
+Look for the Docker icon in your computer and click on it to open the application.

 ![](https://www.brianweet.com/assets/docker-blog-1/docker-logo.png "Docker icon")